MicrosoftDocs/azure-devops-docs/docs/organizations/security/restrict-access.md

 ## Restrict modification of work items based on a user or group

-For [On-premises XML process model](../../reference/on-premises-xml-process-model.md), you can customize work item types to support these restriction requests:
+For the [Hosted XML process model](../settings/work/hosted-xml-process-model.md) and [On-premises XML process model](../../reference/on-premises-xml-process-model.md), you can customize work item types to support these restriction requests:
 - Restrict who can create or modify a work item
 - Restrict who can create specific work item types, such as Epics or Features